Psychology

 Topics 6 to 10 are optional – students must study two of them.
 Topic 11 is compulsory.

 We arrange a selection of extracurricular events in order for students to develop their research skills and see Psychology in action.
-These could include a visit to the Zoo, the Welcome Museum, as well as guest speakers.
+These could include a visit to the Zoo, the Wellcome Collection, as well as guest speakers.

 Key Stage 5